Treboder/SelfHealingArchitectureExercises/lesson-2-deployment-strategies/README.md

 ## Exercise # 1 - Basic Deployment (on local Docker Desktop Kubernetes)
 1. Ensure you have connectivity to your local kubernetes cluster
    1. `kubectl config use-context docker-desktop`
+   2. Optional: Permanently switch namespace with `kubectl config set-context --current --namespace=udacity` and you do not need `-n udacity` at the end of every command
 2. Apply the `basic-deployment.yml` deployment configuration file.
    1. `kubectl apply -f basic-deployment.yml`
 3. Take a screenshot of the running pods: